ucdavisdatalab/workshop_python_basics/_sources/chapters/03_exploring-data.md

 Now that you have a solid foundation in the basic functions and data structures of Python, you can move on to using it for data analysis.
 In this chapter, you'll learn how to efficiently explore and summarize with visualizations and statistics.
-Along the way, you'll also learn how to write and apply functions along entire sets of data in Pandas DataFrames and Series.
+Along the way, you'll also learn how to apply functions along entire sets of data in Pandas DataFrames and Series.

 :::{admonition} Learning Objectives
 * Describe how Python iterates over data
-* Perform various iterations, including for-loops and list comprehension
+* Write loops to do things repeatedly
+* Write list comprehensions to do things repeatedly
 * Use Pandas aggregation methods to explore a data set
 * Prepare data for visualization
 * Describe the grammar of graphics